ionic-team/stencil-site/src/docs/guides/workers.md

 ### Worker Callbacks

 In most cases, waiting for a Promise to resolve with the output data is all we'll need.
 However, a limitation with native Promises is that it provides only one returned value.
-Where a traditional callback still shines is that it can be call numerous times with different data.
+Where a traditional callback still shines is that it can be called numerous times with different data.

 Let's say that we have a long running process that may take a few seconds to complete.
-With a Promise, we're unable to periodically receive the progress, or the completed percentage, of the task, since all we can do is wait for Promise to resolve.
+With a Promise, we're unable to periodically receive the progress of the task, since all we can do is wait for Promise to resolve.

-A feature with Stencil's worker is the ability to pass a callback to the method, and within the Worker, execute the callback as much as it's needed before the task resolves.
+A feature with Stencil's worker is the ability to pass a callback to the method, and within the worker, execute the callback as much as it's needed before the task resolves.

 In the example below, the task is given a number that it counts down from, and the task completes when it gets to `0`.
 During the count down however, the main thread will still receive an update every second.
-This example will console log from `10` to `0`
+This example will console log from `5` to `0`

 **src/countdown.worker.ts:**